vitafiet/notes/git/git.md

 $> git commit -m "Initial commit"
 ```

+**Note:** You may have to configure the Name and Email for the local repository before you should be able to commit.
+Decide whether you'll set such config [locally](git-config.md#to-set-repository-specific-usernameemail-configuration) to the repository or [globally](git-config.md#to-set-your-global-usernameemail-configuration).

 6) Use the remote repository's GIT URL and run `git remote add origin`.

 ![Image](git-media/copy-remote-repository-url.png)